James Hudson Taylor IV Inspires Asian Christians to Exert Significance, Drawing from Daniel's Example

 The pastor mentioned William Carey, an Indian missionary in 1793, who, faced with a church saturated with radical Calvinistic predestination, persisted in India for forty years with a kingdom-focused vision.

 Before long, he discovered that every Tuesday afternoon, Lee was not in his office.
-Later, Jamie found him crouching in the men's restroom, looking disheveled while cleaning the toilet.
+Later, Taylor found him crouching in the men's restroom, looking disheveled while cleaning the toilet.

 Lee explained, "I could ask the cleaning staff to do this job.
 But I come here every Tuesday to remind myself that I am here to serve the church.
 Don't assume that I would feel superior for being a senior pastor, but I would like to serve humbly."